Standing Committee of European Doctors

 The Standing Committee of European Doctors (Comité Permanent des Médecins Européens, CPME) represents national medical associations across Europe.

 It promotes the highest standards of medical training and medical practice in order to achieve the highest quality of health care for all patients in Europe.
 CPME strongly advocates a “health in all policies” approach to encourage cross-sectorial awareness for and action on the social determinants of health, since a healthy economy depends on a healthy population.
 To achieve its goals, CPME co-operates proactively with the institutions of the European Union.

-Policies are set both in answer to developments in Europe, as well as by taking the lead in matters regarding the medical profession and patient care.
+Policies are set both in response to developments in Europe, as well as by taking the lead in matters regarding the medical profession and patient care.
 CPME offers broad expertise in matters relating to medicine and the medical profession and is directed by a Board, which is elected by the General Assembly every three years.

 Governance

 The bodies of the Standing Committee are: